tonypdmtr/68hc08/asm8.md

      internal user-defined assembly-time variables.
      _See the directives `#TEMP`, `#TEMP1`, and `#TEMP2` for more details._

+-   `:MAXTEMP`, `:MAXTEMP1`, and `:MAXTEMP2` return the current maximum value of their respective `:TEMP` variable.
+They are reset to zero with `#TEMP`, `#TEMP1`, or `#TEMP2` directives, respectively.
+     They are preserved with respect to macros the same as with `:TEMP` variables.
+When entering a macro, these variables are initialized to the current value of their respective `:TEMP` variable, and restore their previous value on exiting the macro.

 -   `:TEXT` returns the length of the current text of the `~text~` macro parameter _only from within macros_.